arklumpus/TreeViewer/Readme.md

 ### Windows

-Dowload [`TreeViewer-Win-x64.msi`](https://github.com/arklumpus/TreeViewer/releases/latest/download/TreeViewer-Win-x64.msi) and double-click it.
+Download [`TreeViewer-Win-x64.msi`](https://github.com/arklumpus/TreeViewer/releases/latest/download/TreeViewer-Win-x64.msi) and double-click it (if you get a Windows Defender SmartScreen warning, click on `More info` and choose `Run anyway`).
 The installer will guide you through the process, and will do four main things:

 1. Copy the program files (by default in C:\Program Files).
-2. Delete any settings/downloaded modules from previous versions of TreeVIewer.
+2. Delete any downloaded modules from previous versions of TreeVIewer.
 3. Add the installation path to the PATH environment variable (so that you can recall TreeViewer from the command line, wherever you are located).
 4. Add a shortcut to TreeViewer to the Start Menu.